Nuclear Power in America, How It Works, Pros, Cons, and Its Impact

 Pressurized water reactors use high pressure to keep the water in the reactor from boiling.
 This allows it to heat to super-high levels.
 The heat is then transferred through pipes to a separate container of water in the generator.
 It creates the steam that drives the electricity turbine.
 The water from the reactor then returns to be reheated.
 The steam from the turbine is cooled in a condenser.
 The resulting water is sent back to the steam generator.
 Here's an animated version of a pressurized water reactor.

 Boiling water reactors, on the other hand, use boiling water directly to create the steam to drive the generator.
+Here's an animated version of the boiling water reactor.

 What is most important is that the entire process takes place in a contained environment in order to protect the outside world from any contamination.
 The power plants can be cooled down and even stopped quickly.